CellStratAI/cellstrat-hub-docs/docs/04-Workspace 💻/03-git.md

 That's it, you are now authenticated with your GitHub account on the Workspace.

 :::caution
-After the authentication, please wait for atleast 5 minutes before stopping the workspace if you plan on doing so.
+After the authentication, don't stop the workspace immediately, please wait for atleast 5 minutes before stopping the workspace.
+You can continue doing your work though.
 This is to ensure your SSH keys are backed up in your persistent storage.
 This will ensure you remain authenticated across workspace sessions.
 :::

 ## Using the Git GUI